Personal branding cannot change who you are, but it does change how people perceive you.

 A subtler way to approach it would be to change your headline from “Sales Representative at Acme Sales” to something like “Proven sales professional in pharmaceuticals”.
 The fact that you do not refer to your employer, Acme Sales, any more is a clear signal to HR people but perhaps less of a slap in the face to Acme.

 What people remember is also something to consider.
-Last year, under the influence of love and restlessness, I announced to the world that I would be moving to the Philippines.
+Last year, with the idea of starting up somewhere new, I announced to the world that I would be moving to the Philippines.
 When things did not work out as I hoped and I ended up NOT moving, I neglected to alter my persona.
 Because it felt like a setback, I failed to communicate it – but I have been answering questions about the Philippines for the past year now!

 YOU MAY NEVER be able to change a leopard’s spots into a zebra’s stripes, but by curating your personal brand you can make sure that people interpret your spots in the right way.
 Our online culture pushes us to make snap judgements about each other based on images, but the tools exist to create a full personal brand online, as long as we do not neglect any part of it.